Training timeline for the Fellowship Program, Division of Pediatric Endocrinology, School of Medicine at UNC Chapel Hill:

 The Second and Third Years

-Under the supervision of the program directors, the first year fellow identifies faculty mentor(s) to plan, coordinate, and implement a comprehensive investigation of one area of basic, clinical, or quality improvement research.
+Under the supervision of the program directors, the first year fellow identifies faculty mentor(s) to plan, coordinate, and implement a comprehensive investigation of one area of basic, clinical, and/or quality improvement research.
 Each fellow also continues with longitudinal clinics for one day per week in general endocrinology and diabetes.
 All second or third year fellows spend one week at a summer camp for children with diabetes, where practical issues in diabetes outpatient management are emphasized under the guidance of attending staff.